the-turing-way/the-turing-way/content/testing/testing.md

 <a name="What_to_learn_next"></a>
 ## What to learn next

 Try reading the chapter on reproducible computational environments and then the chapter on continuous integration.
+The chapter on reviewing outlines how you can further strengthen your code base by adding a formal reviewing stage to your development workflow.

 <a name="Further_reading"></a>
 ## Further reading